SlemJosh/react-portfolio/README.md

 ## Usage
 ![React Portfolio Screenshot](/src/assets/screenshot.png)

-None

 ## License

 This project is licensed under the MIT license.
 Click [here]([MIT License](https://opensource.org/licenses/MIT)) for more details.

-## Contributing

-None

-## Tests

-Tests are not required for this project.

 ## Questions